hillaryfraley/test-mvd-template/index.md

 The template is written in [Markdown](https://daringfireball.net/projects/markdown/).
 Some options for publishing are listed on the [Publishing options](/pages/mydoc/mydoc_publishing_options.md) page.

-If you're interested in ideas for moving beyond basic API documentation, check out [this article](link to API doc checklist article).]
+If you're interested in ideas for moving beyond basic API documentation, check out [this article](link to API doc checklist article).]</mark>

 -----------------